databendcloud/db-archiver/README.md

 2. `sourceDbTables` is used to sync the data from multiple tables.
 The format is `db.*@table.*` or `db.table.*`.
 The `.*` is a regex pattern.
 The `db.*@table.*` means all tables match the regex pattern `table.*` in the database match the regex pattern `db.*`.
 3. `sourceDbTables` has a higher priority than `sourceTable` and `sourceDB`.
 If `sourceDbTables` is set, the `sourceTable` will be ignored.
 4. The `database` and `table` all support regex pattern.
+5. If you set `sourceDbTables` the `sourceQuery` no need to set.
+In other words, the proirity of `sourceDbTables` if high than `sourceQuery`.

 ## Two modes